 The answer to this question: Choose the right lender, and stay in constant contact.

 Getting an appraisal report isn’t as simple as calling an appraiser.
-Take a look at the entire process:
+Let’s take a look at the entire process:

 The key point is this: There are several players involved in the VA appraisal process, and mistakes made by any of these players could result in delays.

-So don’t underestimate the importance of choosing the right lender.
+It is crucial to carefully consider your choice of lender.
 When dealing with a potentially complex process like the VA appraisal, an experienced VA lender is one of the best advocates to have on your side.
-Choose wisely, and you’ll have your homeownership dreams (and keys) in hand as quickly as possible.
+Choose wisely, and you can achieve your dream of owning a home as quickly as possible.